beumsk/Color/README.md

 # Color Game
-Play the color game !
-Find the right color based on the rgb code you see.
+Play the color game and improve your understanding of RGB colors.

 TODO:
 * reset button?